 - Cell Phones and (electronic) Smart Devices: Cell phone use policies promote a positive learning environment and demonstrate respect for others.
-All mobile phones must be silenced and powered off during classes, skills lab, LRC, clinical experiences, and required professional meetings unless otherwise directed by their professor.
+All mobile phones must be silenced in the skills lab, LRC, clinical experiences, and required professional meetings unless otherwise directed by their professor.
 Text messaging during these appointments is also inappropriate.
 During quizzes or tests, use of any electronic devices not approved by the professor is considered cheating (see Integrity Policy). - Be actively engaged in all courses and clinical experiences.
 Seek additional learning opportunities when available.